rx-angular/rx-angular/libs/state/docs/snippets/behavior-subject-vs-rx-state.md

 What happens here:

 - Component gets initialized.
 Constructor gets involved.
-- Checklist id passed to component through `@Input id: string`
+- Checklist id passed to the component through `@Input id: string`
-- In `OnInit` lifecycle hook we are getting our checklist by calling `get(id)` method from our api service, subscribe to results and updating our `state`.
+- In `OnInit` lifecycle hook, we are getting our checklist by calling `get(id)` method from our API service, subscribe to results and updating our `state`.
-- After that `name$` and `tasks$` getting data from state through `select()` method. (let's assume we placed some filtering logic in `select()` method so we haven't received initial empty values).
+- After that `name$` and `tasks$` getting data from state through `select()` method. (let's assume we placed some filtering logic in the `select()` method, so we haven't received initial empty values).
 - Data is displayed in component template with `async` pipe. `<h1>{{name$ | async}}</h1>` and `<article class="task"*ngFor="let task of (tasks$ | async)">`
-- User clicks on `answer-button`.
+- User clicks on the `answer-button`.
 Method `answerTask(task.id)` is called.
-- We subscribe to `answerTask` method form our api service.
-Our api returns only status code.
+- We subscribe to the `answerTask` method from our API service.
+Our API returns only the status code.
 So what we can do is just remove this task from UI.
-For this we need to get existing tasks in some way.
+For this, we need to get existing tasks in some way.
 We are using `this.state.snapshot` for this purpose.
-We filter tasks to exclude answered task from array and updating our state with `patch()` method.
+We filter tasks to exclude answered task from an array and updating our state with `patch()` method.

 **Looks reactive?**

-Reading part is pretty reactive.
-With `select()` method we are observing changes of state fields `name` and `tasks` and render them with `async` pipe.
+The reading part is pretty reactive.
+With the `select()` method, we observe changes of state fields `name` and `tasks` and render them with an `async` pipe.
 So Angular will manage subscription for us.
 That's pretty cool.

 But there are some issues with this approach.

 - Solution is depending on lifecycle hooks of our component.
 We need to remember the order in which initialization happens `constructor` -> `ngOnChanges` (that's where input binding will be initialized) -> `ngOnInit` -> .... -> `ngOnDestroy`.
 - Update (or write) part is still imperative.
 We need to call a method in our component, subscribe to some observable and inside subscription update our state with `patch()` method.
-We are breaking reactive flow.
+We are breaking the reactive flow.
-- We have multiple subscriptions in pretty simple component.
-Subscription management should be done manually if we don't use external packages or create own solution for this.
+- We have multiple subscriptions in a pretty simple component.
+Subscription management should be done manually if we don't use external packages or create our solution.

 ## Step 2.
 A bit more reactive component.